apache/nuttx/arch/README.txt

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-Thie arch directory contains architecture specific logic.
-Each aructure provide a a subdirectory <arch-name>under arch/ with the folling characteristics:
+The arch directory contains architecture specific logic.
+Each architecture must provide a subdirectory <arch-name> under arch/ with the folling characteristics:

 	<arch-name>